-The founding president (§ 8 of the Founding Act) will be appointed by decision of the constituent convention by simple majority for a term of four years.
-It will lead and represents the University externally and will be responsible for tasks such as preparing the operating business of the University, concluding employment and service contracts, or establishing the GmbH in accordance with § 10 of the founding act.
+The founding president (§ 8 of the Founding Act) will lead and represent the University for a term of four years and will be responsible for tasks such as preparing the operating business of the University, concluding employment and service contracts, or establishing the GmbH in accordance with § 10 of the founding act.

-- In addition, an advisory board will be set up for the founding phase to support the university, particularly in the development of research priorities and the range of courses offered.
-The rectorates of the University of Linz, the University of Art and Industrial Design Linz, the three technical Universities, the Vienna University of Technology, the Graz University of Technology, the University of Leoben, the University of Applied Sciences Upper Austria and the Austrian National Union of Students are each entitled to send one member to the advisory board.
+The advisory board for the founding phase supports the university, particularly in the development of research priorities and the range of courses offered.
+The rectorates of the University of Linz, the University of Art and Industrial Design Linz, the three technical Universities, the Vienna University of Technology, the Graz University of Technology, the University of Leoben, the University of Applied Sciences Upper Austria and the Austrian National Union of Students heave each sent one member to the advisory board.

 Together, the Constituent Convention and the Founding President, with the support of the advisory board, will establish teaching and research facilities and recruit research and teaching staff.

-- The first PhD students are to be admitted by the academic year of 2023/24.
+- The first doctoral students should be able to be admitted in the academic year 2024/25.